seo-95/PCA_example/README.md

-# This is a simple script to analyze simply the effects of principal component analysis on images
+# This is a very simple script to analyze the effects of principal component analysis on images

 - Choose a voice in the menu and wait for the output
 - After code execution look for the explanation pdf to understand the reasons for different outputs